 Don’t Ignore These Symptoms

 Digestive system symptoms usually don’t appear as isolated events.
 Most often, several occur around the same time.
-It’s the combination — along with targeted testing — that help your gastroenterologist make an accurate diagnosis.
+It’s the combination — along with targeted testing — that helps your gastroenterologist make an accurate diagnosis.
 Some symptoms, when they occur with other symptoms, can signal a serious illness.

 5 Gastrointestinal Conditions to Have Treated